 Apparently, the earth can not bear reversals of fortune or status:

-There are three things that make the earth tremble—
+There are three things that make the earth tremble—I did not realize the world was so uptight and lacking in understanding.

 no, four it cannot endure: